 I didn’t have an answer.
-Her stare was as hard as actual sapphires.
+Her stare was as hard as sapphires.

 She rose and retrieved the shiny jeweled case in which she kept my heart of hearts, and returned.
 She sat and opened it.

-“There are three other witches ruling Oz with me,” she began.
+“There are three other witches ruling Oz with me.”
 She smiled for a moment, as though she was going to praise them, then gave a quick sneer and resumed examining my heart, which glowed, pulsing calmly, bright and happy in its external home.
 “They are insufferable.
 They believe they are all light and goodness, and who knows, maybe they are.
-They taught me to let go of my envy and anger, and I did, at least enough to hide the outward evidence of it.”
+They taught me to let go of my envy and anger, and I did, at least enough to hide any outward evidence of it.”

 I couldn’t help myself.
 I reached and touched her cheek.
 She did nothing to stop me, and did not flinch.